kaspernowak/filament-issue/README.md

 Currently, the issue can be worked around by either:
 1. Setting a very large chunk size (e.g., `->chunkSize(100000)`)
-2. Removing the chunk size configuration entirely
+2. Removing the chunk size configuration entirely (as demonstrated in this repository)

 However, this may not be suitable for production environments with large datasets.

+## Database Schema

+The reproduction uses a simple products table with the following structure:
+- `id` (primary key)
+- `name` (string)
+- `price` (decimal)
+- `stock` (integer)
+- timestamps

+## Additional Notes

+- The queue connection is set to 'sync' in `.env.example` for immediate processing of exports
+- The repository includes a seeder that creates 200 test products with random prices
+- The export is configured to sort by price in ascending order